tannewt/wa-law.org/bill/2023-24/hb/1147/1/README.md

 4. Any moneys in the stadium and exhibition center account not required or permitted to be used for the purposes described in subsection (3)(a) and (b) of this section shall be deposited in the youth athletic facility account hereby created in the state treasury.
 Expenditures from the account may be used only for purposes of grants or loans to cities, counties, and qualified nonprofit organizations for community outdoor athletic facilities.
 Only the director of the recreation and conservation office or the director's designee may authorize expenditures from the account.
 The account is subject to allotment procedures under chapter 43.88 RCW, but an appropriation is not required for expenditures.
 The athletic facility grants or loans may be used for acquiring, developing, equipping, maintaining, and improving community outdoor athletic facilities.
 Funds shall be divided equally between the development of new community outdoor athletic facilities, the improvement of existing community outdoor athletic facilities, and the maintenance of existing community outdoor athletic facilities.
 Cities, counties, and qualified nonprofit organizations must submit proposals for grants or loans from the account.
 To the extent that funds are available, cities, counties, and qualified nonprofit organizations must meet eligibility criteria as established by the director of the recreation and conservation office.
 The grants and loans shall be awarded on a competitive application process and the amount of the grant or loan shall be in proportion to the population of the city or county for where the community outdoor athletic facility is located.
 Grants or loans awarded in any one year need not be distributed in that year.
 The director of the recreation and conservation office may expend up to one and one-half percent of the moneys deposited in the account created in this subsection for administrative purposes.
 During the 2021-2023 fiscal biennium, the legislature may appropriate moneys from the youth athletic facility account to support a task force to consider ways to improve equitable access to K-12 schools' fields and athletic facilities and local parks agency facilities with the goal of increasing physical activity for youth and families.
 A portion of the appropriation must be used to inventory K-12 school fields and athletic facilities and park agency facilities.During the 2023-2025 fiscal biennium, the director of the recreation and conservation office may expend up to four percent of the moneys deposited in the account created in this subsection for administrative purposes, and expenditures from the account may include grants and loans to political subdivisions of the state other than cities and counties as well as federally recognized Indian tribes.

+## Section 7030
+(1) The public works assistance account is hereby established in the state treasury.
+Money may be placed in the public works assistance account from the proceeds of bonds when authorized by the legislature or from any other lawful source.
+Money in the public works assistance account shall be used to make loans and grants and to give financial guarantees to local governments for public works projects.
+Moneys in the account may also be appropriated or transferred to the water pollution control revolving fund and the drinking water assistance account to provide for state match requirements under federal law.
+Moneys in the account may be transferred to the move ahead WA account to provide support of public works projects funded in the move ahead WA program.
+Not more than 20 percent of the biennial capital budget appropriation to the public works board from this account may be expended or obligated for preconstruction loans and grants, emergency loans and grants, or loans and grants for capital facility planning under this chapter.
+Not more than 10 percent of the biennial capital budget appropriation to the public works board from this account may be expended or obligated as grants for preconstruction, emergency, capital facility planning, and construction projects.
+During the 2017-2019 and 2019-2021 fiscal biennia, the legislature may appropriate moneys from the account for activities related to rural economic development, the growth management act, the aviation revitalization loan program, the community economic revitalization board broadband program, and the voluntary stewardship program.
+During the 2021-2023 biennium and 2023-2025 fiscal biennia, the legislature may appropriate moneys from the account for activities related to the community aviation revitalization board.
+During the 2019-2021 fiscal biennia, the legislature may direct the state treasurer to make transfers of moneys in the public works assistance account to the education legacy trust account.
+During the 2019-2021 and 2021-2023 fiscal biennia, the legislature may direct the state treasurer to make transfers of moneys in the public works assistance account to the statewide broadband account.
+The legislature may appropriate moneys from the public works assistance account for activities related to the voluntary stewardship program, rural economic development, and the growth management act.
+During the 2021-2023 biennium, the legislature may appropriate moneys from the account for projects identified in section 1033, chapter 296, Laws of 2022.

 ## Section 7031
 Appropriations in this act from the Washington housing crisis response account and the Washington housing crisis taxable response account are contingent upon enactment of Z-0217 (reducing homelessness) and subsequent approval by voters of Z-0217 (reducing homelessness).
 If the bill is not enacted by June 30, 2023, or not approved by voters in the subsequent general election, the appropriations are null and void.

 ## Section 7032
 If any provision of this act or its application to any person or circumstance is held invalid, the remainder of the act or the application of the provision to other persons or circumstances is not affected.

+## Section 7033
+Except for section 7022 of this act, this act is necessary for the immediate preservation of the public peace, health, or safety, or support of the state government and its existing public institutions, and takes effect immediately.